netlify/cli/README.md

 - netlify-cli is known to hang with an "ECONNRESET" error (parsed as JSON, it will look odd) when used from many CI environments.
 This is a known issue that is only fixed in our alternate and current CLI:  https://github.com/netlify/netlifyctl

 - netlify-cli is known to hang when used with Node.js version 8.1.0.
 Version 8.1.2 works well

+- the local config file is named `.netlify.local` instead of `.netlify` when you run commands from within your home directory.